Delivering Results That Matter

 My addiction came to a head when as a sports and celebrity agent I helped coordinated the reconciliation of Muhammad Ali and Joe Frazier, two of the most iconic athletes and greatest rivalry in the history of sports.
 I was very instrumental in bringing these two nemeses together to offer forgiveness to one another, yet minutes before I brokered this reconciliation I was snorting pain killers in my hotel bathroom, unable to forgive myself or reconcile with my own demons.
 After overdosing on drugs and becoming suicidal in the early 2000’s, I hit rock bottom and begged myself for a way out.
 I eventually had a spiritual awakening on July 2nd, 2008 to flush all remaining opiates I had in my possession down the toilet, and 20 minutes later walked into a twelve step meeting of recovered addicts and alcoholics that would change my life forever.

-Over eleven years have passed since that moment and I have finally found my ability to speak the truth.
+Over twelve years have passed since that moment and I have finally found my ability to speak the truth.
 I am no longer afraid to share my story because I know facing my own demons is changing the lives of others.
 It’s through my experiences and the process outlined below that I’m helping other come clean and break free from their addictions.

 My “Coming Clean” Platform